nextg-wireless/training-5g/docs/source/index.rst

     sudo uhd_images_downloader

 Note that for a USRP X310 (which connects through Ethernet instead), as long as the device is not corrupted or disconnected during an update, the firmware should persist even when power is off.

+*How can we connect multiple users at once in OAI?*

+Over the air, multiple users should be able to connect to the base station by default.

+However, for RFsimulator, we need to also isolate the users from each other in the system such that their network access isn't shared.

+OAI provides a script ``multi_ue.sh`` which handles creating the environments for the users.
+The details can be found in `OAI's documentation <https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/2025.w30/doc/NR_SA_Tutorial_OAI_multi_UE.md?ref_type=tags>`_.

 *Documentation written by Nathan Stephenson and supported by NextG Wireless Lab @ NC State and AuresTech.
 Some resources for this website are based off of or taken from the* `Open AI Cellular repository <https://github.com/openaicellular/oaic>`_